 An employee who is frustrated by the way things are going in the company won't care as much about innovation.
 If they are feeling overworked or under-supported, they may not feel that they are able to think creatively, or that they’re able to take ownership of problems and work to solve them quickly.

-As you shift the focus of your company culture towards innovation, you'll discover incredible rewards that keep your company at the forefront of your industry, offering more and more incentive to continue on this path.
+As you shift the focus of your company culture toward innovation, you'll discover incredible rewards that keep your company at the forefront of your industry, offering more and more incentives to continue on this path.